 ‘No you don’t.
 No one does.’

-I tried to enter in, but she closed the door a little and shook her head without looking at me.
+I tried to get inside, but she closed the door a little and shook her head without looking at me.

 She told me that she would go and get it for me.